JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 })
 ```

 If your app is deployed to a public URL, GitHub can make an HTTP request; but if you're just working locally, you'll have to use something like `localtunnel` or `ngrok` to expose your local machine to the internet.
-We build [Smee.io](https://smee.io) specifically for Probot, to receive webhook events locally - it's its own topic, so if you're interested in a post on Smee [let me know](https://twitter.com/JasonEtco)!
+We built [Smee.io](https://smee.io) specifically for Probot, to receive webhook events locally - it's its own topic, so if you're interested in a post on Smee [let me know](https://twitter.com/JasonEtco)!

 Somewhere behind the scenes, Probot has registered the event handlers of your Probot app.
 A standard app looks like this: